gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   the SCTP association due to DTLS, it also avoids dependency on version specific DTLS mechanisms such as renegotiation in DTLS 1.2, which is disabled by default in many DTLS implementations, or post-handshake messages in DTLS 1.3, which does not allow periodic mutual endpoint re-authentication or rekeying of SCTP-AUTH.
+   the SCTP association due to DTLS, it also avoids dependency on version specific DTLS mechanisms such as renegotiation in DTLS 1.2, which is disabled by default in many DTLS implementations, or post-handshake messages in DTLS 1.3, which does not allow periodic mutual endpoint re-authentication or re-keying of SCTP-AUTH.
 Parallel DTLS connections enable opening a new DTLS connection performing a handshake, while the existing DTLS connection is kept in place.
 In DTLS 1.3 the handshake MAY be a full handshake or a resumption handshake and resumption can be done while the original connection is still open.
 In DTLS 1.2 the handshake MUST be a full handshake.
 On handshake completion switch to the security context of the new DTLS connection and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
 When that has been achieved close the old DTLS connection and discard the related security context.

    As specified in {{Mapping-DTLS}} the usage of DTLS connection ID is required to ensure that the receiver can correctly identify the